 There are two most common types of traps:

-To see if there are any recycled or pristine spam traps on your list, you can rely on email verification tools like NeverBounce.
-This service has a spam trap checker which identifies spam traps and deletes them from your mailing list.
+To see if there are any recycled or pristine spam traps on your list, you can rely on email verification tools.
+These services always have a spam trap checker which identifies spam traps and deletes them from your mailing list.
 All you need to do is to upload your list into the service and download it after the spam trap removal.

 Protecting emails from getting caught by a spam trap is a big deal as there is no marketer who wants their sender reputation to decrease.
 With this in mind, we’ve created a short list of essential steps to avoid spam traps: